Icyfighting/markdowntest/README.md

 ![](/img/erlang-11/tail.png)

-Erlang is functional language, and also the stack language, if we want to maintain the high concurrency of the language, we must replace the traditional recursion with tail recursion.
+Erlang is functional language, and also the stack language, if we want to maintain the high concurrency of the language, we must replace the traditional recursion with tail recursion.<br/>

 **Learning notes: there is another chapter Efficiency Guide -Myth: Tail-Recursive Functions are Much Faster Than Recursive Functions.<br/>
 The reason why tail recursion is better recommended than ordinary recursion is that tail recursion does not need to save a lot of intermediate function stacks.
 Every time recursion, the corresponding result is calculated.
 The function call appears at the end of the caller function.
 Because it is the tail, there is no such thing.
 It is necessary to save any local variables.<br/>